databyjp/docs/docs/deploy/configuration/backups.md

 For example, consider the following situation: You would like to do a load test on production data.
 If you would do the load test in production it might affect users.
 An easy way to get meaningful results without affecting uses it to duplicate your entire environment.
 Once the new production-like "loadtest" environment is up, create a backup from your production environment and restore it into your "loadtest" environment.
 This even works if the production environment is running on a completely different cloud provider than the new environment.

+## Disk Snapshots: An Alternative Backup Method

+### What are Disk Snapshots?
+Disk snapshots provide a point-in-time copy of the entire storage volume, ensuring a comprehensive backup of your system.

+### Creating a Disk Snapshot
+1. **Create a snapshot** using your cloud provider or disk management tool
+2. **Store the snapshot** in a secure location
+3. **Use the snapshot** to restore a new instance if needed

+### Advantages
+- Full system backup including configurations
+- Captures entire system state
+- Useful for complete system recovery

+### Best Practices
+- Regularly schedule disk snapshots
+- Store snapshots in redundant and secure storage
+- Test restoration process periodically
 ## Troubleshooting and notes

+## Best Practices for Backups

+### Backup Strategy
+- 🔁 **Automate** backups on a regular schedule
+- ✅ Store backups in secure & redundant locations
+- 🔍 For large systems, use File System snapshots
+- 📜 Maintain comprehensive logs of backup operations

+### Additional Considerations
-- Single node backup is available starting in Weaviate `v1.15`.
-Multi-node backups is available starting in `v1.16`.
+- Single node backup is available starting in Weaviate `v1.15`
+- Multi-node backups available starting in `v1.16`
-- In some cases, backups can take a long time, or get "stuck", causing Weaviate to be unresponsive.
-If this happens, you can [cancel the backup](#cancel-backup) and try again.
+- In some cases, backups can take a long time or get "stuck"
-- If a backup module is misconfigured, such as having an invalid backup path, it can cause Weaviate to not start.
-Review the system logs for any errors.
+- If a backup module is misconfigured, review system logs
-- RBAC roles and users are not restored by default.
-You need to enable them manually through the configuration properties when [restoring a backup](#restore-backup).
+- RBAC roles and users are not restored by default

 ## Related pages
 - <SkipLink href="/weaviate/api/rest#tag/backups">References: REST API: Backups</SkipLink>